AndrewConway/ConcreteSTV/nsw/NSWLocalCouncilLegislation2021Commentary.md

 end of all sub-transfers under clause 7.
 I do not think that other interpretations are untenable or even less reasonable.
 In particular, given the similarity in language between 10(2) and 7(2), I do not like this difference in interpretation.

+The NSWEC makes the same interpretation as me for this (evidence example City of Albury, count 47).
+This is a more compelling interpretation for them than me given their interpretation of 10(2).

 ### Multi way ties.